The Dry Creek Tabernacle

 Let everything we do be guided by Your strong hand.

-And let my life be Your tabernacle,
+And let my life be Your Tabernacle,

 A place where You’re welcome to dwell,